 Planning & Sustainability supports environmental protection, open space, recreation, agriculture, and shared-use paths:

 - Coordinates the implementation of the Open Space, Recreation, and Multiuse Plan (2018-2025), the City’s vision and blueprint for open space, agriculture, conservation, multi-use trail, parks, and recreation needs.
 Sustainability and resilience includes protecting valuable habitat, restoring natural systems, and creating recreation, housing and economic development in the appropriate places while avoiding sprawl.

 - Preserves conservation greenways, recreation and agricultural land.
 (See what we have already) and related periodic presentations to City Council (PDF).
 See how we can help YOU achieve your open space vision for your land.

 - Supports the Agriculture Commission (see also the Keep Farming plans) to support farming and farmland preservation.

 - Manages, with policy approval from the Conservation Commission, conservation greenways (e.g., see Land Use Regulations for conservation land).

 - Supports the Parks and Recreation Department and Commission in creating and managing park and recreation opportunities.

 - Coordinates the development of new Shared-Use/ Bicycle Paths, with advice from the Bicycle and Pedestrian Subcommittee.

-- Licenses, with Conservation Commission approval and Agriculture Commission recommendations, farmland in city conservation areas, managing the property based on local needs.
+- Licenses, with Conservation Commission approval and Agriculture Commission recommendations, farmland in city conservation areas.

 - Sponsors conservation limited development projects, for example the Burts Bog Greenway, permanently protecting 120 acres as open space, creating five market-rate building lots and five affordable housing lots on 2.5 acres, and a 0.9 mile shared-use bicycle path.
 The path will eventually run from Sandy Hill Road to the New Haven and Northampton Canal Rail Trail at Route 10/Easthampton Road.

 - Help inform the public (e.g., see Making Room for Native Plants and Wildlife, a guide to Invasive Plants along the Mill River Greenway)